nikitavoloboev/data/focusing/focusing.md

 At the end of the 100 min focus session, [Timing](../macOS/apps/timing.md) shows up automatically and I say which projects I worked on in this 100 min period.
 The projects are a reflection of my Focus Trello board.

 ![](https://i.imgur.com/Xf1QAru.png)

+I limit apps that can send me notifications to only essential things and turn off all sounds on notifications I get.

 I focus fully on [solving problems](../research/solving-problems.md) I need to solve and spend 0 energy thinking about what I should be doing or whether I am spending my time wisely in the moment.
 Full focus on the task at hand.
 No multitasking.
 No distractions.